RutYolanda/Banking-Cards-Public-Data/README.md

 Banking Case

-On this case, there are three public banking data used: users, cards, and transactions.
-A banking company want to know about their customer spending behaviour analysis to improve their business programs based on data.
-Additionally, they also want to conduct fraud investigation.
-Surprisingly, although there are no clear tangible data led to fraud, theare are some suspicious data happened, resulting the need of a dashboard to monitoring both users spending and fraud symptoms.
+In this case, three public banking datasets are used: users, cards, and transactions.
+A banking company wants to analyze customer spending behavior to improve its business programs.
+Additionally, the company aims to conduct a fraud investigation.
+Although there is no clear evidence of fraud, some suspicious data patterns have been detected, creating the need for a dashboard to monitor both customer spending and potential fraud symptoms.

 Analytics Results:
 1. In 7 days, average transaction value is $160.15, with on average almost 11 transaction per user.
 In detail, each user has around 3 transactions per day.